 - 3 medium cloves garlic, finely minced (about 1 tablespoon)

-- 2 pounds trimmed skirt steak (about 1 whole steak), cut crosswise into 5- to 6-inch pieces (see here for detailed trimming instructions)
+- 2 pounds (900g) trimmed skirt steak (about 1 whole steak; see note), cut crosswise into 5- to 6-inch pieces (see our detailed trimming instructions here)

 - 1 large red bell pepper, stemmed, seeded, and cut into 1/2-inch-wide strips